JulianWack/SU2xSU2/docs/source/usage.rst

     ### critical slowing down ###
-    # assuming the data produced in 'analysis.mass_lamdba' was stored at the default locations
+    # assuming the data produced in 'analysis.mass_lambda' was stored at the default locations
     analysis.critical_slowingdown(1e5, 0.05)